vegaprotocol/documentation/versioned_docs/version-v0.73/tutorials/proposals/_generated-proposals/_newPerpetualMarket_annotated.md

          /* Normalisers are used to convert the data returned from the contract method
           * into a standard format.
 The key of the map is the name of the property,
           * which identifies the specific piece of data to other parts of the data
           * sourcing framework, for example filters.
 The value is a JSONPath expression
           * for expressing where in the contract call result the required data is
           * located, for example $[0] indicates the first result. $[1].price would look
           * in the second result returned from the contract for a structure with a key
           * called 'price' and use that if it exists. */
          normalisers: [
           {
-           name: "btc.price",
+           name: "prices.ORANGES.value",
            expression: "$[0]"
           }
          ],